SyojirouHaraguchiJapan/Arduino_STM32-How-to-handle-Fault/README.md

  The fault support in libmaple is quite simple.
  If fault occured, the ERROR_LED only blink at fade mode until RESET.
  Because there is no other hardware to output any error message or status.
- And even If there were some hardware, it is hard to output under high IRQ level process which inhibit many general I/O routine.
+ And even If there were some hardware, it is hard to output under high IRQ level processing which inhibit many general I/O routine.
 ## 3. For another board such as BluePill
  If you wanted to detect fault occur as same as Maple_mini, only adjust port number to on-board LED's one such as PC13.
  There is only need add following lines to "util.c" top.